parmsam/shinyPSDE/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of shinyPSDE is to serve as a data explorer in R Shiny for the Washington Post Police Shooting Database.
+The goal of shinyPSDE is to serve as a data explorer for the Washington Post Police Shooting Database.

 ## Installation